Drezx/drez-keybinds/README.md

 # FiveM key binds
+- Standalone
+- free to use
-Standalone, free to use, no license
+- no license

+# Before using
+I recommend setting the values of the buttons you don't use to false (keybinds/client.lua:1 && keybinds/client.lua:65)

 # Usage
 ```lua